Interpersonal Growth Groups (IGG)

 - The true power of Interpersonal Growth Groups lies in the interactions among members and what they learn about themselves as a result.
 IGGs provide an opportunity to learn about how others experience you, to study your own style of relating, and to learn how that style may get in the way of developing satisfying relationships.
 Socially anxious students have pushed themselves out of the corner and learned to open up at their own pace.
 Caretakers have learned to share their struggles and allow themselves to be supported by others.
 Students who are always moving and thinking have recognized the need to slow down and sit with their own feelings rather than rushing in the avoid them or make them go away.
 Those are just a few of the ways that students have benefitted from IGGs.

-- We'll be offering 3 IGGs this Fall.
-The schedule is still in the works, but they will be offered on 3 different days, most likely late afternoon.
+- We'll be offering 2 IGGs this Fall.
+One runs on Wednesdays 3-4:30pm; the other is on Fridays 1:30-2:45pm.
 The Fall IGG groups usually run from October to December.
 Please check back here for scheduling information.

 Wednesdays: 3:30-5:00pm, starting February 13th - April 17th

 Fridays: 1:30-2:45pm, starting February 1st - May 3rd (CLOSED)